LEarn More

 If a valid warrant or subpoena is served on an organization where you received reproductive health services, including abortion clinics, OB-GYN offices, hospitals, and birthing centers, the organization may be legally required to turn over sensitive information to law enforcement.
 Where possible, limit the personal information that is shared with reproductive health services to only that which is necessary to obtain care.
 When communicating about reproductive health services, consider the following steps to enhance the privacy of your communications:

-3. Create a New, Encrypted Email Address.
+3. Create a New, Encrypted Email Address

-2. Use End-to-End Encrypted Communication Apps.
+2. Use End-to-End Encrypted Communication Apps

 Call clinics, healthcare providers, and transportation services using a secondary phone number or buy a burner phone using cash rather than using personal devices.
 Using a secondary phone number provides an additional layer of privacy (not anonymity) to your telephone records by making it more difficult for law enforcement or third parties to connect your phone number to a certain clinic’s records.
 Distancing your phone number from the clinic’s records makes it harder for police or third parties to use your phone call logs to clinics as potential evidence against you:

-Obtaining Reproductive Health-Related Services
+Obtaining Reproductive Health-Related Services in Person

-When traveling to receive, and while receiving reproductive health services, consider the following steps to increase the likelihood that your plans and movements remain private:
+When traveling to receive, and while receiving, reproductive health services, consider the following steps to increase the likelihood that your plans and movements remain private:

-1. Use Secondary Phone Numbers.
+1. Use Secondary Phone Numbers

 Google Voice (free):